Skip to main content

 How to set up Notion with Google Calendar

-The AI-powered Notion and Google Calendar integration syncs your project timelines, task deadlines, and meeting schedules between both platforms.
-Once connected, every date property in a Notion database becomes a calendar event — and every calendar change reflects back in Notion.
-Setup takes less than a minute.
+The Notion Google Calendar app integration connects your project timelines, task deadlines, and meeting schedules between both AI-powered platforms in under a minute.
+Once connected, every date property in a Notion database becomes a Google Calendar event — and every calendar change reflects back in Notion automatically.

-You need a Notion account and a Google account with Calendar enabled.
-The integration supports two-way sync: dates created in Notion appear in Google Calendar, and events created in Google Calendar appear in Notion.
-All Notion plan tiers support this connection, including the Free plan.
+You need a Notion account (Free plan or above) and a Google account with Calendar enabled.
+The Notion Google Calendar integration supports free two-way sync: dates created in Notion appear in Google Calendar, and events created in Google Calendar appear in Notion.
+Since 2024, Notion Calendar (formerly Cron) offers an even deeper native calendar experience built directly into the Notion ecosystem.

-3. Sign in with your Google account and grant calendar access.
+• Step 3: Sign in with your Google account and grant calendar access permissions.

-5. To disconnect, return to Settings & Members > Connections and click Remove.
+• Step 6: To disconnect later, return to Settings & Members > Connections and click Remove.

 › Is the Notion Google Calendar integration free?

 Yes.
-The integration works on all Notion plans, including Free.
-You need a Google account with Calendar access.
+The Notion Google Calendar sync works on all Notion plans, including the Free tier.
+You only need a Google account with Calendar enabled.
+No third-party tool or paid add-on is required.

 › Can I create Google Calendar events from Notion?

 Yes.
-When you add a date to a synced Notion database, it creates a corresponding event in Google Calendar automatically.
+When you add a date to a synced Notion database, it automatically creates a corresponding event in Google Calendar.
+The event title matches the Notion page title and includes a direct link back to the database entry.

-› Does the sync work in both directions?
+› Does the Notion Google Calendar sync work in both directions?

 Yes.
-Changes made in Google Calendar update in Notion, and changes in Notion update in Google Calendar.
 The two-way sync runs continuously.
+Changes made in Google Calendar update in Notion within seconds, and changes in Notion reflect in Google Calendar.
+This includes title edits, date changes, and deletions.

 › Can I sync multiple Google Calendars with Notion?

 Yes.
-You can connect multiple Google accounts and select which calendars to sync with specific Notion databases.
+You can connect multiple Google accounts and choose which calendars sync with specific Notion databases.
+This is useful for separating work and personal schedules while managing everything from Notion.

-› Will my existing Notion dates appear in Google Calendar?
+› Will my existing Notion dates appear in Google Calendar after connecting?

 Yes.
-Once connected, existing database entries with date properties sync to Google Calendar within a few minutes.
+Once the integration is active, existing database entries with date properties sync to Google Calendar within a few minutes.
+No manual re-entry is needed — the initial sync is automatic.

 Why Use Notion with Google Calendar

-1. See every project deadline, task due date, and meeting in one calendar view without manual entry.
+• See every project deadline, task due date, and meeting in one calendar view without manual entry — the best free way to sync Notion with Google Calendar.

 How to Use Notion with Google Calendar Efficiently